 - Fellow, The American College of Trust and Estate Counsel

 - Lecturer to professional groups on Trusts & Estates topics

 - Certified Public Accountant (inactive)

 - Volunteer for Nashville Bar Association Pro Bono Program

-- Member of the Board of Directors and Treasurer of the Planned Giving Council of Middle Tennessee
+- Member of the Board of Directors of the Planned Giving Council of Middle Tennessee (Treasurer 2015-2018)

 - Lecturer to civic and religious groups on estate planning and estate administration issues